Skip to main content

 The Leading Happier Teams Programme helps individual participants to create happier, healthier team environments by focusing on wellness, camaraderie, and psychological safety.

-Over three months, participants will explore a proven framework, solve real challenges creatively, and learn practical ways to build more positive and resilient workplace cultures.
+Over three workshops, participants will explore a proven framework, solve real challenges creatively, and learn practical ways to build more positive and resilient workplace cultures.

 Who the programme is for